AWBSCode/BookStore_node/README.md

-This project I made it during a node js course from IT legend.
+I made This project during a node js course from IT legend.
 I used mongodb altas for the database